Networking stunts

 Fresh alternative: bandwhich

-bandwhich sniffs a given network interface and records IP packet size, cross referencing it with the /proc filesystem on linux or lsof on MacOS.
+bandwhich sniffs a given network interface and records IP packet size, cross-referencing it with the /proc filesystem on Linux or lsof on macOS.
 It is responsive to the terminal window size, displaying less info if there is no room for it.
 It will also attempt to resolve IPs to their host name in the background using reverse DNS on a best-effort basis.

 7 Speed tests

-Why are there so very very many of these?
+Why are there so very many of these?
 (Is it because it is an easy app to sell because it gamifies bandwidth?)
 Are any of them suspect?
 Are any of them good?
 How about the following two I chose pretty much randomly?

 These seem reputable: